TotallyNotChase/c-iterators/Typeclass Pattern.md

 ```
 It takes the `show` implementation as its third argument.
 In the function definition, it stores that impl in a variable of type `char* (*const show_)(T e)`, which is the exact type it should be - `T` is the specific type the implementation is for.
 It **must be a pointer type**.
 Since it's stored into `void* self`.

-The `(void)show_;` line is to suppress the unused variable warning emitted by compilers.
-Since `show_` isn't actually used - it's only there for typechecking purposes.
-The 2 typechecking lines will be completely eliminated by any decent compiler.
+The `(void)show_;` line is to suppress the unused variable warning emitted by compilers, since `show_` isn't actually used.
+It's only there for typechecking purposes.
+These 2 typechecking lines will be completely eliminated by any decent compiler.

-Then it simply defines a static typeclass, stores the function pointer given and returns the `Showable` struct, wrapping the `x` argument within.
+Then it simply defines a static typeclass and stores the function pointer inside.
+Then it creates and returns the `Showable` struct, containing the `x` argument, and a pointer to the typeclass struct.

 # Usage
 Once the typeclass and typeclass instance structs have been defined, all the user has to do is call the `impl_` macro with their own type and the function implementation(s) required for the typeclass.
 The declaration of the function defined by said macro can then be included in a header.
 After that, that function can be used to turn the concrete type into its typeclass instance.